Tools Learn Login Sign up

 BIMI Requirements

-• DMARC at p=quarantine or p=reject - Must have enforcement enabled
+• DMARC at p=quarantine or p=reject with pct=100 — enforcement is mandatory

 BIMI DNS Record